TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/release-notes/operator-0.17.md

 <details>
 <summary>Added support of GraphQLIntrospectionConfig in ApiDefinition CRD </summary>

 Added to ApiDefinition CRD: support of GraphQLIntrospectionConfig field at `graphql.introspection.disabled`.
-This feature will be enabled in future Tyk release.
+This feature will be enabled in future Tyk releases.
 </details>
 </li>
 </ul>